scalyr/dataset-addon-for-splunk/README.md

 ## Run Docker Splunk locally (Mac M1 machines)
 Since Splunk does not have [Docker image for Apple Sillicon](https://github.com/splunk/docker-splunk/issues/493) you may need to
-- Use Docker Desktop 4.16.1 or newer and enable `Rosetta` in `Features in Development`, see [more](https://levelup.gitconnected.com/docker-on-apple-silicon-mac-how-to-run-x86-containers-with-rosetta-2-4a679913a0d5)
+- Use Docker Desktop 4.16.1 or newer and enable `Use Virtualization framework` in `General` and `Rosetta` in `Features in Development`, see [more](https://levelup.gitconnected.com/docker-on-apple-silicon-mac-how-to-run-x86-containers-with-rosetta-2-4a679913a0d5)
 - Run Splunk Docker image with `--platform=linux/amd64` parameter, eg:
 ```docker run -it -e SPLUNK_START_ARGS=--accept-license -e SPLUNK_PASSWORD=Test0101 --platform=linux/amd64 --name splunk -p 8000:8000 splunk/splunk:latest start```